 - "Traditional" clinical trials are designed to answer specific questions about the safety, tolerability, efficacy, effectiveness, clinical management, and/or implementation of pharmacologic, behavioral, biologic, surgical, or device (invasive or non-invasive) interventions.

-- If your application includes a clinical trial under this type, you must submit to an NINDS issued clinical trials FOA.
+- If your application includes a clinical trial under this type, you must submit to an NINDS issued clinical trials NOFO.

-- NINDS does not accept this type of trial under the Parent Clinical Trial required R01 FOA
+- NINDS does not accept this type of trial under the Parent Clinical Trial required R01 NOFO

 Mechanistic Clinical Trials